Return to Beldensville

 “I don’t know if that could be done,” Dicky said as the others stared at him.
 “I mean, we could form the group, but should we?”

 “Why?” said Dicky.

 “Because only eight people can stop the Sons of Ebal,” said Sean.
 “For years, I and my group managed to stop them from committing various crimes against humanity, from saving Rachel Grant to stopping the bombing of the Alfred P. Murray building and warning people against living life that doesn’t glorify nature and God.
 We’ve been through it all.
-But I still wonder why we couldn’t stand up to a teenaged girl who caused nothing but trouble for us and killed people because she couldn’t get what she wanted.”
+But I still wonder why we couldn’t stand up to a teenage girl who caused nothing but trouble for us and killed people because she couldn’t get what she wanted.”

 “Wait a minute,” said Logan.
 “What number?”

-“You, Dicky, and Andrea each have a number on the palm of your right hand,” said Belle as she stared at their hands.
+“You, Dicky, and Andrea each have a number on the palm of your right hand,” Samantha said as she stared at their hands.
 Dicky had the number one while Logan had number two.
 Andrea, however, had the number four.